DS4PS/cpp-523-spr-2020/index.md

 # I.  Course Description, Course Goal and Course Learning Objectives:

-Regression serves as the foundation for modern quantitative program evaluation techniques, so this course establishes a baseline set of skills that will be extended in the next two sections.
-Regression analysis is not a single thing – it is a powerful set of tools used to examine relationships in data and test hypotheses concerning the significance of these relationships.
-Regression can be used to analyze observational data, in which case it can be used to identify important correlations that help us predict when events will occur together.
+Regression serves as the foundation for modern quantitative program evaluation techniques.
+It is a powerful set of tools used to examine relationships in data and test hypotheses concerning the significance of these relationships.
+Regression can be used to analyze observational data, in which case it can be used to identify correlational relationships to predict when events will occur together.
 In the program evaluation context we are specifically interested in causal analysis, which allows us to determine whether a management practice, a nonprofit or government program, or a specific public policy has a positive impact.
-When certain conditions are met we can use regression analysis to estimate the impact of a policy or program.
-This first course will build a foundational understanding of the mechanics of multiple regression, the proper interpretation of regression models, and the circumstances in which we can use regression results for causal reasoning.
+When certain conditions are met we can use regression analysis to produce an imperfect but reasonable estimate the causal impact of a policy or program.

+This course helps you expand your program evaluation toolkit by demonstrating how to estimate several common regression models that leverage unique data and counterfactual specifications.
+The previous course on research design (CPP 524) covered a collection of experimentatal and quasi-experimental approaches to estimating program impact.
+This course extends the previous material by translating each specific form of the counterfactual – pre-post with comparisons, reflexive design, and the post-test only design – into specific regression models that leverage each counterfactual.
+This course teaches you how to estimate program effects using a given research design.
+We will cover the following models organized by counterfactuals:

+**Pre-post with comparison group:**
+(1) difference-in-difference regression
+(2) panel models using fixed effects
+**Reflexive design:**
+(3) time series analysis
+**Post-test only design:**
+(4) propensity score matching
+(5) regression discontinuity design

+We also cover (6) instrumental variables and (7) logistic regression.

-The five main learning objectives for the course are:
+The main learning objectives for the course are:

-- The ability to run a multiple regression model and interpret the results.
-- Knowledge of how adding or removing control variables from a model will change the accuracy (bias) and precision (efficiency) of the model.
-- Knowledge of the causes and consequences of omitted variable bias, it&#39;s impact on causal analysis, and the circumstances in which we can interpret regression results as correlational or causal.
-- The ability to translate regression results to an articulation of program impact using effect sizes and confidence intervals to offer responsible evidence-based recommendations to managers and policy-makers.
-- Diagnosis of common specification problems in regression analysis such as outliers, nonlinearity, multi-collinearity, and measurement error.
+* Gaining comfort with hypothesis-testing using regression models
+* Developing the ability to select the best model to evaluate a specific program
+* Be able to identify the implicit counterfactual used in each model
+* Gain knowledge of assumptions of each model

 ## Course Prerequisites:

+This course will build upon material presented in Foundations of Program Evaluation II.

-To be successful in this program you need some basic background in statistics including familiarity with the following topics:
+To be successful in this program you need foundational knowledge about regression models covered in CPP 523 or a similar class.
+Basic R knowledge is assumed, including the ability to use R Markdown documents for labs.

-- Variable types – numeric, categorical, binary
-- Descriptive statistics such as the mean, median, mode, quantiles, and standard deviation
-- Scatterplots, bar charts, and histograms
-- Basic probability and sampling
-- Confidence intervals
-- Hypothesis testing

-### Intro Stats Review

-If you need a refresher, you can try one of the free online statistics courses on Khan Academy, EdEx, Coursera, Udacity or other sites, or visit the OpenStax free [Introductory Statistics textbook](https://cnx.org/contents/30189442-6998-4686-ac05-ed152b91b9de) and review:

-- Chapter 1 – Sampling Data
-- Chapter 2 – Descriptive Statistics
-- Chapter 8 – Confidence Intervals
-- Chapter 9 – Hypothesis Testing with One Sample
-- Chapter 10 – Hypothesis Testing with Two Samples
-- Chapter 12 – Linear Regression and Correlation

-### Basic Regression

-The **OpenIntro Statistics** textbook does a great job of covering regression using simple notation (see CH-08).

-*Diez, D. M., Barr, C. D., & Cetinkaya-Rundel, M. (2012).
-OpenIntro statistics (pp. 174-175).
-OpenIntro.*

-* Chapter 8 - Introduction to Linear Regression

-It is [free online](https://leanpub.com/openintro-statistics) through LeanPub.

 ### Math